 Post-graduate Students and Postdoc Scholarships

-The GHIL awards a number of annual research scholarships to post-graduate students, Habilitanden and postdocs at German universities to enable them to carry out research in Britain, and in some cases to postgraduates at British universities for research visits to Germany.
+The GHIL awards a number of annual research scholarships to post-graduate students, Habilitanden and postdocs at German universities to enable them to carry out research in Britain.
 The scholarships are awarded for a period of up to six months, depending on the requirements of the research project.

 Gerald D. Feldman Travel Grants